Skip to Content

 Scenery

 The scenery of Marojejy is spectacular.
 The main trail to the summit covers a good variety of habitats as the altitude changes.
-Lowland rainforest gives way to cloud forest, with forested streams running through the valleys and waterfalls tumbling down the steep slopes.
+Lowland rainforest gives way to cloud forest, with forested streams running through the valleys, and waterfalls tumbling down the steep slopes.

 Activities

 Marojejy can only be explored on foot and the steep slopes mean that hiking conditions are quite demanding.
 The shortest and easiest route is the Mantella Trail.
-This usually takes around 4 hours in either direction, and it leads to a waterfall where the helmet vanga (one of Madagascar’s most eagerly sought birds) is regularly observed.
+This usually takes around four hours in either direction, and it leads to a waterfall where the helmet vanga (one of Madagascar’s most eagerly sought birds) is regularly observed.
 Multiday hikes higher into the mountains offer a better chance of encountering silky sifaka and involve sleeping in a network of simple cabins.

 Weather & Climate

 The park has a very wet climate.
 It rains throughout the year, but the months from December to April see very high rainfall.
 The possibility of cyclones and torrential rains is high from January to March.
-In the Wet season, from November to April, temperatures average 28°C/82°F. The cooler Dry season months from May to October have daytime temperatures of 25°C/77°F.
+In the Wet season, from November to April, temperatures average 28°C/82°F. The cooler Dry season months from May to October have average daytime temperatures of 25°C/77°F.

 Best Time To Visit